Each of the views in the next three tables is achieved with one click

 servers and resources.

-One of the most important is the link to
+One of the most important is a tool for obtaining

 Notice the implausible folding of the left end,